mikebelanger/karax_tables/documents/event_listeners.md

 That one will listen to an individual row, and print out the updated row (a user) to the console.

-#### Column Header Event Listeners
+#### ColumnHeader Header Event Listeners

-If you'd like some functionality added to clicking on a header (think double-clicking one to sort), then a proc can be named as an event (listed below) that takes in `Column` and `Event`
+If you'd like some functionality added to clicking on a header (think double-clicking one to sort), then a proc can be named as an event (listed below) that takes in `ColumnHeader` and `Event`

 #### Supported Event Listeners